Last updated: November 6, 2014

 implementation plan is being developed by the California Department

-of Education (CDE) and CDE is currently accepting
+of Education (CDE) and is being presented to the State

 California Adopts the Next Generation Science Standards

 In the fall of 2013 California formally adopted the

 Generation Science Standards as released by Achieve with

 learning progression, both

 are available on the CDE NGSS web page.